Online English learning Courses

 buttoned-up ((British colloquial) not inclined to conversation)

-pumped; pumped up; pumped-up; wired (tense with excitement and enthusiasm as from a rush of adrenaline)
+pumped; pumped-up; pumped up; wired (tense with excitement and enthusiasm as from a rush of adrenaline)

 economical; frugal; scotch; sparing; stinting (avoiding waste)